 In fact, every word you put on the paper is coming from your character’s mind, even when it’s not inner thoughts or dialog.
 Choose your metaphors and similes according to your character’s inner world and frame of reference.
 Ask yourself, if my character mentioned this detail out loud, how would she word it?

-- Describing your POV character is always a challenge, because a character rarely stops to take stock of her own looks.
-The simplest solution is placing the character in front of a mirror.
-This solution has been over-used and is considered cliché, so do your best to avoid it.
+- Describing your POV character’s appearance is always a challenge, because a character rarely stops to take stock of her own looks.
+The simplest solution is placing the character in front of her reflection.
+Don’t.
+Resist this over-used solution whenever you can in favor of more creative methods.

 - Writers tend to report other characters’ emotions, especially by pinning on adverbs.
-When “she said angrily” refers to someone other than the POV character, it should be considered a POV slip, because you’re giving the reader a direct look into the other character’s mind.
-Let your character infer this anger from actions, not explicit emotion adverbs.
+When “she said angrily” refers to someone other than the POV character, consider it as a POV slip, because you’re giving the reader a direct look into the other character’s mind.
+Instead, make that anger evident in the actions of the other character.

 - Classic: 1984 – George Orwell